Health and wellness terms to know

 Flexible Spending Account (FSA): A type of savings account that helps lower out-of-pocket costs for health care and dependent day care by allowing you to set aside pretax dollars to pay for eligible expenses.
 A traditional Health Care FSA can only be used if you are enrolled in the Network Choice or Copay plans.
 A traditional Health Care FSA cannot be used with a qualified high-deductible health plan, unless you are not eligible to contribute to a Health Savings Account (HSA).

 Health Insurance Portability and Accountability Act (HIPAA): A privacy rule that serves to protect the privacy of your medical records and personal health information.
 Under HIPAA, you have control over who can obtain, review, and release your health records.

-In-network providers: The insurance companies have negotiated discounted rates with certain health care providers and facilities, referred to as in-network providers, to help lower your cost.
+In-network providers: The insurance companies have negotiated discounted rates with certain health care providers and facilities (referred to as in-network providers) to help lower your cost.

 Lifetime maximum: The maximum dollar amount that your insurance company will pay out during your lifetime for non-essential health care services.
-Lifetime maximum benefit clauses included in health care policies do not apply to essential services.

 Non-essential services: These include hearing aids, chiropractic care, acupuncture, and orthotics.

 Out-of-pocket maximum: The maximum amount you will spend for covered services in a plan year.
 After you reach this amount, your insurance company pays 100% for covered services.
 The out-of-pocket maximum includes the deductible amount, which covers out-of-pocket expenses as well.